Hand luggage restrictions

-There are Hand luggage restrictions on what items you can take in both your hand luggage and hold luggage when boarding a plane in the UK.
+There are restrictions on what items you can take in your hand luggage and hold luggage when boarding a plane in the UK.

 There are different rules if you’re taking goods to sell or temporarily abroad for business reasons, for example sales samples, professional equipment or musical instruments for a performance.

-Airport security staff won’t let anything through that they consider dangerous - even if it’s normally allowed in hand luggage.
+Airport security staff will not let anything through that they consider dangerous - even if it’s normally allowed in hand luggage.

 Check with your airline how many and what size bags you can take on the plane with you.